 Verdict

 So, has Sony’s big Bravia 9 gamble paid off?
 Perhaps not yet, but there’s every chance that it could.
 The next-gen Mini LED backlight is a technical marvel, even if the TV as a complete package isn’t perfect.
-We have to commend Sony for addressing a lot of the issues we found in our initial testing; the improvement to the Cinema picture mode and improved backlight consistency are both appreciated.
+We have to commend Sony for addressing a lot of the issues we found in our initial testing – the improved backlight behaviour and improved Cinema picture mode are both very much appreciated.

-Even now, at its best, the Bravia 9 is sensational – serving up dazzling brightness, impressive blacks, gloriously vibrant colours and even an enjoyable (if slightly restrained) sound experience.
+At its best, this TV is sensational – serving up dazzling brightness, impressive blacks (by backlit TV standards), generally vibrant colours and even an enjoyable (if slightly restrained) sound experience.

 SCORES